microsoft/vscode-react-native/README.md

 - To stop the Network inspector you can use `Stop Network Inspector` Command Palette command

 For now the Network inspector doesn't support Expo applications.

+### Network inspector logs theme

+The extension provides “Dark” and “Light” color themes for Network Inspector logs.
+You can configure the theme in the extension configuration in the Settings tab or in setting.json file.

 # Developing inside a Docker Container